snuhcs/LongLive/README.md

 ## Acknowledgement
 - [Self-Forcing](https://github.com/guandeh17/Self-Forcing): the codebase and algorithm we built upon.
 Thanks for their wonderful work.
 - [Wan](https://github.com/Wan-Video/Wan2.1): the base model we built upon.
 Thanks for their wonderful work.
+Short pompt: "Manas' Wedding" (4 minutes)

+Create a cinematic video in the Kyrgyz epic style.

+Topic: "Manas' Wedding".

+The scenes follow smoothly, without abrupt transitions.

+Show: quiet dawn over the Kyrgyz mountains, yurts in the valley, women are preparing a holiday, men decorate horses.
+Manas appears on a magnificent stallion - in a traditional kalpak, a red cloak and light armor.
+People meet him.

+Then Kanykey appears in a white wedding dress with national jewelry, women sing.
+The elders bless the young, they hold hands, around - white handkerchiefs and flowers.

+Festive tables: beshbarmak, kimyz, many guests, music of komuz.
+Dances, games, boys and girls in national costumes.
+A short fragment of kyz-kuumai and other games.

+Horse parade: decorated horses, riders jump around the valley.
+Manas and Kanykey are smiling at each other.
+The camera goes up, showing a huge valley decorated for the wedding.
+The final inscription: "May the Manas family be happy".

+Style: cinematic, historical, bright, joyful, epic, rich national details, smooth camera movements, soft light, realistic faces and costumes.